Atry/partials/CNNs.ipynb.11.markdown

-﻿Similar with the last section; write `softmax` layer and fully connected layer.
+﻿Similar with the last article; write `softmax` layer and fully connected layer.